ABOUT THIS WORKSHOP

 The participants will explore color interactions, embellishment techniques, attachment techniques, how figures articulate, and how gesture conveys meaning.
 There is a certain playfulness inherent in the process and participants will be encouraged to not only learn but enjoy the processes and express themselves through their work.

-Each participant will be provided with a figure template, the figure pieces will be cut out of illustration board, painted, embellished and then articulated using one of several modes of attachment.
+Each participant will be provided with figure templates, the figure pieces will be cut out of illustration board, painted, embellished and then articulated using one of several modes of attachment.
 We will also be incorporating found natural elements, if they are available.
-At the end of the workshop, each participant will have a fully assembled figure and the knowledge and skills to add a background, add to or modify the template, or design their own figures.
+At the end of the workshop, each participant will have a fully assembled figure and a background.
 These techniques and skills acquired can be applied to other formats and media outside of the workshop.